jcmcnch/MGPrimerEval/README.md

 ## Running the *Classify* workflow:

 The classify workflow summarizes all the data from the compute workflow.
 For example, if you had 500 samples it would give you information on the overall patterns summed across all 500 samples.
+It is mainly useful for finding out which taxa might be primarily responsible for mismatches, and provides information on how to modify primers to fix these issues.

 I recommend first running a small portion of the workflow to generate a summary plot from the *Compute* results: